 DOES YOUR OFFICE OFFER FREE CONSULTATIONS?

-We offer free in-person consultations in our office located in downtown Rockford, Illinois, for criminal defense matters.
-To schedule your consultation please contact our office by calling 815-980-2494 or filling out our online form.
+Searching for “criminal defense lawyers near me” who offer free consultations?
+Look no further than the Law Office of Jonathan James, LLC.
+We offer free in-person consultations for criminal defense matters.
+To schedule your consultation, please contact our office by calling 815-980-2494 or filling out our online form.
 Initial consultations are confidential and legally privileged.
 You’ll have a chance to meet with an attorney regarding your case and to ask any questions you may have.
 Please bring copies of all relevant documentation to your appointment.
-Including: notice of suspensions, tickets, warrants, bond paperwork, etc.
+These include notice of suspensions, tickets, warrants, bond paperwork, etc.

 HOW MUCH DO LEGAL SERVICES COST AT THE LAW OFFICE OF JONATHAN JAMES, LLC?